Exercise Steele Tuff 2003

 Association members Bob Collins, Barry Wright and Norm Mundy being briefed at one of the control points

-A further briefing at one of the check points
+Above and below.
+Further briefing at the check points

 Phil Ainsworth, Bob Collins, Norm Mundy, Peer Rogers and CO 9 RQR relaxing in the mess on Saturday night.